-I am looking to restart my software engineering career after a 10-year hiatus.
+I am looking to restart my project management and software engineering career after a 10-year hiatus.

-- I have just completed a bachelor’s degree in Applied Management Information Systems with Operations Management; with honors from UNC, i.e. I have been in school for the past 4 years.
+- I have completed my bachelor’s degree in Applied Management Information Systems with Operations Management; with honors from UNC.

 - I have an unfinished Bachelor of Computer Science from UCI and UD.

 - My software engineering skills are somewhat out of date right now.
-I have not professionally programmed for 10 years.
-Before that, I programmed in C/C++ and was a development lead and manager.
+I have not professionally programmed for ten years.
+Before that, I programmed in C/C++ and was a development lead and manager and project manager.

 - I did it before and I can do it again, but realizing I will need to start at the bottom and work my way back up.
 I am not looking for that “top performer best of the best slot”, just a job to prove myself again.